radiantearth/stac-spec/dataset-spec/README.md

 | region         | string  | Region                | Provider specific region where the data is stored.           |
 | requester_pays | boolean | Requester pays        | `true` if requester pays, `false` if host pays.              |

+**Note:** The idea of storage profiles is currently [discussed](https://github.com/radiantearth/stac-spec/issues/148).
+Therefore, scheme, id and region may be removed from the final spec.

 ### Link Object

 TODO: Should be compatible with STAC or remove if catalog is revised.